-1. Install the consumables as follows:
+1. Install the consumables as follows: 30-100 amp shown as an example.

-2. Remove the Removal Tool from the Cartridge and install the assembled Cartridge onto the Torch Head.
+2, Remove the Removal Tool from the Cartridge and install the assembled Cartridge onto the Torch Head.

 The cartridge assembly must cover the O-Ring on the torch head.